capuanob/better-sensors/README.md

   ### Example
   To achieve continuous execution and colored output, use `better-sensors --loop -t 65:75` where

-    - Current temperature isn't colored if
+  - Current temperature isn't colored if 65 > temp
-    - Current temperature is orange if
+  - Current temperature is orange if 65 <= temp < 75
-    - Current temperature is red if
+  - Current temperature is red if temp >= 75